The Dirichlet problem for a family of totally degenerate differential operators

 is dense in $U$, then

-is a $\h_\u$-function on $U$. \end{description} Throughout the sequel we indicate with $(E,\u)$ a harmonic space.
+is a $\Hd_{\Ud}$-function on $U$. \end{enumerate} Throughout the sequel we indicate with $(\Ec,\Ud)$ a harmonic space.

-\begin{defn}[{\bf Superharmonic function}] A hyperharmonic function $u$ on a harmonic space $(E,\u)$ is called \textup{superharmonic} if, for any relatively compact resolutive set $V$, the function $\mu^V_u$ is harmonic.
-A hypoharmonic function $u$ will be said \textup{subharmonic} if $-u$ is superharmonic. \end{defn} \begin{rem} Every superharmonic function $u$ is finite on a dense subset of its domain.
-Moreover, if the harmonic sheaf $\h_\u$ has the Doob convergence property \textup{\textbf{(A2)'}}, then hyperharmonic functions, which are finite on a dense set, are superharmonic. \end{rem} \begin{defn}[{\bf Potential}] A non-negative superharmonic function $p$ for which any non-negative harmonic minorant vanishes identically is called a \textup{potential}. \end{defn} We refer to \cite{CC72} for some properties of superharmonic functions and potentials.
+\begin{defn} A hyperharmonic function $u$ on a harmonic space $(\Ec,\Ud)$ is called \textup{superharmonic} if, for any relatively compact resolutive set $V$, the function $\mu^V_u$ is harmonic.
+A hypoharmonic function $u$ will be said \textup{subharmonic} if $-u$ is superharmonic. \end{defn} \begin{rem} {\rm Every superharmonic function $u$ is finite on a dense subset of its domain.
+Moreover, if the harmonic sheaf $\Hd_{\Ud}$ has the Doob convergence property \textup{{\rm (A2)'}}, then hyperharmonic functions, which are finite on a dense set, are superharmonic. } \end{rem}

+\begin{defn} A non-negative superharmonic function $p$ for which any non-negative harmonic minorant vanishes identically is called a \textup{potential}. \end{defn} We refer to \cite{CC72} for some properties of superharmonic functions and potentials.
 Let us give the following definition.

-\begin{defn}[{\bfseries $\mathscr{B}$-harmonic space}] A harmonic space $(E,\u)$ will be called $\mathscr{B}$-\textup{harmonic space} if for any $x \in E$ there exists a potential $p$ on $E$ such that $p(x)>0$. \end{defn} The following result holds (see \cite[Proposition 2.3.2 ]{CC72}). \begin{prop} Let $(E,\u)$ be a harmonic space.
-The following conditions are equivalent: \begin{enumerate}[\rm(i)] \item $E$ is a $\mathscr{B}$-harmonic space; \item the set $\mathscr{P}_c$ of finite continuous potentials on $E$ such that any $p\in \mathscr{P}_c$ is harmonic outside a compact set, separates the points of $E$; \item the set of non-negative superharmonic functions on $E$ separates the points of $E$; \item for any relatively compact, resolutive set $V$ and for any $x \in V$, there exists a non-negative, finite, continuous superharmonic function $u$ on $E$ such that
+\begin{defn} A harmonic space $(\Ec,\Ud)$ will be called $\mathfrak{P}$-\textup{harmonic space} if for any $x \in \Ec$ there exists a potential $p$ on $\Ec$ such that $p(x)>0$. \end{defn} The following result holds (see \cite[Proposition 2.3.2 ]{CC72}). \begin{prop} Let $(\Ec,\Ud)$ be a harmonic space.
+The following conditions are equivalent: \begin{enumerate}[(i)] \item $\Ec$ is a $\mathfrak{P}$-harmonic space; \item the set $\mathdutchcal{P}_c$ of finite continuous potentials on $\Ec$ such that any $p\in \mathdutchcal{P}_c$ is harmonic outside a compact set, separates the points of $\Ec$; \item the set of non-negative superharmonic functions on $\Ec$ separates the points of $\Ec$; \item for any relatively compact, resolutive set $V$ and for any $x \in V$, there exists a non-negative, finite, continuous superharmonic function $u$ on $\Ec$ such that